DorianTheGrey/DU-DamageReport/README.md

 On the right side, there's two additional buttons:

 5. SETS - This is the settings page of the script.
-Via touchscreen you are able to change all colors and the background as well as background opacity (left side), and set all required skills (on the right side).
-Please note that any line item marked as "Skill" requires you to enter your own level of that type, while "Stat" requires you to enter the level of the specific item that has been placed on your ship, specifically atmospheric, space and rocket fuel tank levels. - Lastly, you can also activate "Simulate Damage to Elements" so the script assumes certain damage on your ship's elements.
+Via touchscreen you are able to change all colors and the background as well as background opacity (left side).
+Lastly, you can also activate "Simulate Damage to Elements" so the script assumes certain damage on your ship's elements.
 That way you can look at all the displays and the HUD how they look like when your ship took damage without having to crash your ship. - Please note that all settings you change will be saved in the databank.

 6. HUD - This activates the HUD mode.
 The HUD mode is an overlay on your UI displaying certain damage data.
 The HUD mode is not connected to any of the 4 main modes (1. to 4.) but is always the same.
 While using the HUD you will also see certain buttons you can use to control the script: